godfreybwaira/shani-ob/README.md

 **Description:**

 `shani-plugin` invoke user defined javascript function when an event is fired by shani object.
-User can listen to an event generated as `shani:pluginName` and perform the required action.
+User can listen to an event generated as `shani:plugin:pluginName` and perform the required action.
 If parameters were given, these parameters will be available on `event.detail` object.
 Use any separator for parameters except `|`, multiple plugins are separated by `|`.

 **Syntax:**